 Maybe one of you can talk me off the ledge.
 I was sitting with some of the members of my writing group the other night, and I innocently asked who everyone was reading at the moment.
 Fully half the people at the table gave me some variation of, “Oh I don’t read much these days,” or “I haven’t read a book since college.”

 What in the name of Robert Ludlum is going on?
-I thought all writers, especially fiction writers, were voracious bookworms.
-Apparently I”m living in a fool’s paradise.
+I thought all writers, especially fiction writers, were voracious bookworms, constantly looking for the latest book recommendations.
+Apparently, I’m living in a fool’s paradise.
 But seriously, how can you write well if you don’t read widely?

 I look at genre books as a gateway drug.
 As a kid, my first introduction to adult work was Classics Illustrated Comics.
 Frankenstein, Ivanhoe, The Three Musketeers were all brought into my world in inked panels.
 From there it was an easy step to the real thing.